 Of the previous Southeast Asian stops, the warships made the biggest headlines in the Philippines, where they paid the first goodwill visit by Chinese vessels to the country in seven years (See: “Why Did China’s Warships Visit the Philippines?”).
 The three-day trip to Sasa Wharf in Philippine President Rodrigo Duterte’s hometown of Davao City, which lasted from April 30 to May 2, saw Duterte float the possibility of exercises between the two countries just after he had issued a chairman’s statement following the 30th ASEAN Summit in Manila that was rightly chastised as being too soft on Beijing on the South China Sea question (See: “The Truth About Duterte’s ASEAN South China Sea Blow”).

-This week witnessed another notable first in China’s defense ties with Southeast Asia as Beijing held its inaugural naval exercise with Myanmar in the Gulf of Martaban.
+This week, in another notable development, Beijing held its inaugural naval exercise with Myanmar in the Gulf of Martaban.
 The one-day joint exercise followed a port call in Thilawa by the PLAN warships.